 Kimpton is adding a new word to its vocabulary: omotenashi.
-With 160 stylish rooms located a stone’s throw from the world’s busiest train station, Kimpton Tokyo will embody the Japanese spirit of full-hearted hospitality (AKA omotenashi).
-Opening in time for the 2020 Tokyo Olympics, to say we’re excited would be an understatement.
+With 151 stylish rooms, three meeting and event spaces, a health and fitness center and a chapel doubling as an immersive art gallery, Kimpton Shinjuku Tokyo will embody the Japanese spirit of full-hearted hospitality (AKA omotenashi).
+Opening October 2, the hotel is located a stone’s throw from the world’s busiest train station, soaking up the energy from the bustling Shinjuku district—one of the city’s most iconic areas.
 More travelers are lured to the land of the rising sun every year, so start planning your journey now.

 Over three and a half million people pass through Shinjuku Station every day.
-Its central Tokyo location at the convergence of a dozen train and subway lines, with easy access to both of the metro area airports, make it an ideal base of operations for any visitor, and the perfect neighbor for Kimpton Tokyo.
-But Shinjuku is much more than just a train station.
+The station’s central Tokyo location at the convergence of a dozen train and subway lines—with easy access to both of the metro area airports—make it an ideal base of operations for any visitor, and the perfect neighbor for Kimpton Shinjuku Tokyo.
+But the neighborhood is much more than just an excellent launching off point.

 As a modern city in an ancient country, Tokyo enfolds centuries of cultural attributes.
 While only the capital since 1603, all roads have led to Tokyo since that time.
 The city is an excellent place to get a sense for broader Japanese culture while enjoying the bright lights and relentless energy you’d expect from the largest urban area on the globe.